fallen-icarus/cardano-swaps/README.md

   }
 ```

-Every possible combination of `swapOffer` and `swapAsk` will result in a completely different spending script. *All spending scripts are identical except for this extra parameter.* The hash of the resulting spending script is then used as an extra parameter to the beacon policy. *All beacon policies are identical except for this extra parameter.* As a result, every `SwapConfig` will also have its own unique beacon policy.
+**Each combination of `swapOffer` and `swapAsk` results in a different spending script.
+All spending scripts are identical except for this extra parameter.
+The hash of the resulting spending script is then used as an extra parameter to the beacon policy. *All beacon policies are identical except for this extra parameter.* As a result, every `SwapConfig` will also have its own unique beacon policy.**

-Since the beacon policy id itself carries all the information needed to distinguish what trading pair is being used, every beacon uses the empty token name.
-The beacon policies force the use of the empty token name.
+Since the beacon policy id itself carries all the information needed to determine which trading pair is being used, every beacon uses the empty token name - this is enforced by the minting policy.

 #### Minting Requirements
-Minting beacons is tightly controlled.
-In order to mint beacons, all of the following must be true:
+Minting beacons for `cardano-swaps` is a tightly controlled process.
+In order to mint beacons, **all of the following must be true**:

 1. Only one beacon is minted per Tx.
 2. The minted beacon uses an empty token name.